Recreational Drone Rules

 You must not fly over or above people.
-This could include beaches, parks, events, or sport ovals where there is a game in progress.
+This could include beaches, parks, events, or sports ovals where there is a game in progress.

 Remember, you must not operate your drone in a way that creates a hazard to another aircraft, person or property.

 If your drone weighs more than 100g, you must keep at least 5.5km away from controlled aerodromes.
-Flying within 5.5km of a non-controlled aerodrome or helicopter landing site (HLS) is possible,but only if no manned aircraft are operating to or from the aerodrome.
-If you become aware of manned aircraft operating to or from the aerodrome/HLS, you must manoeuvre away from the aircraft and land as soon as safely possible.
+Flying within 5.5km of a non-controlled aerodrome or helicopter landing site (HLS) is possible, but only if no human-crewed aircraft operate to or from the aerodrome.
+If you become aware of human-crewed aircraft operating to or from the aerodrome/HLS, you must manoeuvre away from the aircraft and land as soon as safely possible.

 Follow the rules and have fun, but remember—your drone is your responsibility.